High Costs, Certain Failure

 Opposing Interests, Equally Certain Failure

 Even before the UN Meeting on climate changes in Kyoto (December 1997), the American Senate warned, through the Byrd-Hagel Resolution, that no protocol will be ratified without laying down requirements addressed to the Third World regarding its significant participation to the limitations set up for the greenhouse gas emissions.
 Mention should be made that the Kyoto Protocol referred to the Framework Convention on Climate Change (New York, 1992).
-This listed in an annex the countries that committed themselves to put into practice the provisions set up by the Conventions aimed at preventing the danger of devastating climate change as a result of human activities.
+This listed in an annex the countries that committed themselves to put into practice the provisions set up by the Conventions aimed at preventing from the danger of devastating climate change as a result of human activities.
 Developed countries were regarded together with the Central and Eastern European countries; hence, the commitment did not involve the Third World.

-From the “Profit and Ease” Temptation to Ecological “Surrealism”
+From the “Profit and Ease Temptation” to Ecological “Surrealism”

 What can one find in no other place but Germany, a country where the institutional order is perceived as exemplary?
 Well, 75% of all vehicles are impossible to trace after having been removed from the registers.
 The European Commission believes that these vehicles are being exported, mainly to Eastern Europe.
-Unfortunately, all the signs are that, in the future, the scale of this “exported” environmental problem will grow and grow, since the number of old vehicles is steadily increasing.8
+Unfortunately, all the signs are that in the future the scale of this “exported” environmental problem will grow and grow, since the number of old vehicles is steadily increasing.
+8

 GES “finds” that there is practically no alternative to fossil fuel-based energy production because renewable sources such as wind, solar, geothermal and biomass are too less developed all around the world, and even their use at the small scale where they still exist has negative effects on the environment.

-The cited association ends its report on a triumphant note: “That would ‘clear the air’ about the benefits of fossil fuel, principally coal, in providing low-cost electricity that will power the economic growth, improve the public health, protect the environment, and provide sustainable development in every nation.”12(!)
+The cited society ends in a triumph: “That would ‘clear the air’ about the benefits of fossil fuel, principally coal, in providing low-cost electricity that will power the economic growth, improve the public health, protect the environment, and provide sustainable development in every nation.”
+12 (!)

-Who is hiding behind GES we can find from the organisation’s Web site: beside a series of American scientific personalities, “pushed in front,” stands the real owner: Western Fuel Association in partnership with the National Mining Association!
-One must admit that organisations having such a profile have all reasons to try to persuade the international community that the atmospheric carbon dioxide is a real manna for humankind.
+Who is hiding behind GES we can find from the organization's Web site: beside a series of American scientific personalities, “pushed in front,” stands the real owner: Western Fuel Association in partnership with the National Mining Association!
+We must admit that organizations having such a profile have all reasons to try to persuade the international community that the atmospheric carbon dioxide is a real manna for humankind.
 GES doesn’t say a word about the other substances, most of them carcinogen, which result not only directly, through burning fossil fuels, but also indirectly, for instance through plastics, made of oil, a fossil fuel, too.

-Welfare Temptation and “Ecological Carelessness”
+Welfare Temptation and the “Ecological Careless”

 “Patriotism” Vs. Ecology